-Looking back, the two common questions people ask are, “Why did two teams pass up on Jordan” and “Why was Sam Bowie picked before him?”
+Looking back, the two common questions people ask are, “Why did two teams pass up on Jordan?” and “Why was Sam Bowie picked before him?”

-Truth is, it made perfect sense for Houston and Portland to pass on him and the Bulls only drafted Jordan because they couldn’t get a big man.
+Truth is, it made perfect sense for Houston and Portland to pass on him and the Chicago Bulls only drafted Jordan because they couldn’t get a big man.

 The Rockets had the first pick and they had no second doubts about drafting Akeem before the H was added.
-The Blazers had the second pick and unlike most bad teams that needed a big man to win games, they were a winning team that needed a big man to win a championship and Sam Bowie was clearly the most talented big man available: He was the American version of Sabonis, but the red flag on him was if his broken leg could hold up in the NBA.
+The Blazers had the second pick and unlike most bad teams that needed a big man to win games, they were a winning team that needed a big man to win a championship and Sam Bowie was clearly the most talented big man available: He was the American version of Sabonis, but the red flag on him was his broken leg and if it could hold up in the NBA.
 The Blazers did run tests on Bowie and his legs and in a 2012 documentary called “Going Big,” Sam Bowie admitted to lying to the Blazers about the pain in his knee.
 I’m sure if they would have known that Bowie’s tibia was still hurting him they would have reconsidered.
-But also consider the Blazers had All-Star Jim Paxson and Clyde Drexler, who was clearly a star in the making, so it didn’t make much sense to draft a player like Jordan that was arguably no better than the existing player playing the same position on a team.
+But also consider the Blazers had All-Star Jim Paxson and Clyde Drexler, who was clearly a star in the making, so it didn’t make much sense to draft a player like Jordan who was arguably no better at the time than the existing player playing the same position on a team.

 “We haven’t made a decision, but it is likely we will take someone else,” Portland Coach Jack Ramsay said of Jordan before the draft.
 “That isn’t to say that we don’t like Michael Jordan.
 You won’t find anybody saying that; it’s just that we more desperately need a center.”